Books about China

 248 pages.

 A lavishly illustrated book covering all aspects of China not just 'symbols': traditions, scenic sights, festivals, arts, legends and famous figures.
-Unfortunately many of the description are too short, just an overview and there are no references.
+Unfortunately many of the descriptions are too short, just an overview and there are no references.
 At times the English is also rather poor.
-However it does give a very good overall coverage and the photographs and illustrations are very good.
+However it does give a very good overall coverage and the photographs and illustrations are lovely.

 The Analects of Confucius, Confucius: translated by Arthur Waley, Quality Paperback Book Club, 1992